namuol/react-seamstress/README.md

 ]} />
 ```

-Users can create a version of your component with their own styles, so they don't need
+You can also create a pre-skinned version of your component so you don't have to
-to keep repeating themselves:
+keep repeating yourself:

 ```js
 const MY_STYLES = { ...etc };